 Dell World caters to professionals in the server/storage field, but not necessarily to those that work with the fiber optic cabling infrastructure.
 I was pleasantly surprised to find I need not have worried; layer 1 was high on their list of concerns.

-Structured cabling and more specifically, our port replication methodology, were a hit with anyone directly involved with data center requirements and cabling support.
+Structured cabling and more specifically, our port replication methodology, was a hit with anyone directly involved with data center requirements and cabling support.

 Simply put, port replication “mirrors” the ports of active hardware via a patch panel.
-It supports a standards based cabling infrastructure design that “replicates” the active hardware ports in a Main Distribution Area (MDA), sometimes referred to a central patching location.
+It supports a standards-based cabling infrastructure design that “replicates” the active hardware ports in the Main Distribution Area (MDA), sometimes referred to a central patching location.

 Port replication creates a one to one relationship between the hardware and the patch panel.